 A meal becomes essential than health.
 Struggles of everyday life for basics ensure ‘happiness’ remains wedded to scores, marks, and salary figures.
 Because a career will give a meal and a successful one will also bring pride.
 We love brands, and we love showing them off to others.
 That's just us.
 Is it human frailty, or does this coveted trait belong to us?
 I wonder.
 We are more curious about others than ourselves, and we are forever playing the classic comparison game.
 We cannot settle just with what we want or what we do, or where we are.

 39 LPA (Lakh per annum) +IIM= Lifelong happiness guaranteed.

 (IIM Indore Concludes Placement Season For 2017 Class with Highest Package Offered 39 LPA).

-As Ayn Rand remarkably noted remarkably back in 1943 in her book Fountainhead- "Listen to what is being preached today.
+As Ayn Rand remarkably noted back in 1943 in her book Fountainhead- "Listen to what is being preached today.
 Look at everyone around us.
 You’ve wondered why they suffer, why they seek happiness and never find it.
 If any man stopped and asked himself whether he’s ever held a truly personal desire, he’d find the answer.
 He’d see that all his wishes, his efforts, his dreams, his ambitions are motivated by other men."

-...and so are the parent's wishes, efforts and dreams for their child motivated by OTHERS to nourish their impoverished self-esteem.
-May be/May be not.
+...and so are the parent's wishes, efforts, and dreams for their child motivated by OTHERS to nourish their impoverished self-esteem.
+Maybe/Maybe not.

-Also, a country needs to provide space for all kinds to coexist without any judgements.
-I choose to be an optimist for lack of better alternative.
+Also, a country needs to provide space for all kinds to coexist without any judgments.
+I choose to be an optimist for lack of a better alternative.
 This change may take a while but is inevitable.
 Changing 1,326,801,576 (plus minus every moment births and deaths) people and their country cannot be done by a government alone.
 It requires one small step.
 OUR STEP.